Confidence9898/Voice-Recognition/README.md

-# voice-recognition
+# Voice-Recognition
-voice recognition to find words
+This is repository to recognize the Words.